CtrlK

 Actionability

 The skill provides fully executable, copy-paste ready code examples throughout.
-Every workflow includes complete Python code with imports, specific method calls, and realistic parameters.
-The API usage is concrete with specific attribute names, method signatures, and parameter values.
+Every workflow includes concrete Python code with proper imports, specific method calls, and realistic parameters.
+Error handling examples show actual exception classes and recovery patterns.

 3 / 3